voostindie/vincents-productivity-suite-for-alfred/README.md

 - `;c`: copies a contact's name into the frontmost application.
 - `;p`: copies a project's name into the frontmost application.
+- `;n`: copies a note's ID into the frontmost application as a Wiki-link

 ## How to configure